Quality-Aware Image-Text Alignment for Opinion-Unaware Image Quality Assessment: Proposed Approach

 \subsection{Synthetic Degradation with Increasing Levels of Intensity}

-Several works have shown the effectiveness of training self-supervised NR-IQA models on synthetically degraded images \cite{madhusudana2022image, zhao2023quality, saha2023re, agnolucci2024arniqa}.
-Since the synthetic distortions are designed to resemble real-world ones, such models manage to achieve competitive performance also on authentic datasets.
-Therefore, we propose to synthetically degrade unlabeled pristine images using progressively higher levels of intensity.
+Although authentic distortions cannot be perfectly replicated synthetically, prior studies have shown that synthetic distortions remain effective for training self-supervised NR-IQA models that generalize well to real-world images \cite{madhusudana2022image, zhao2023quality, saha2023re, agnolucci2024arniqa}.
+Following these works, we synthetically degrade unlabeled pristine images using progressively increasing levels of intensity.
 In this way, we can train our model in a self-supervised way to rank the different versions of each image according to the severity of their degradation.
 Following \cite{agnolucci2024arniqa}, we consider 24 distinct degradation types spanning the 7 distortion groups defined by the \kadid dataset \cite{kadid10k}: 1) Brightness change; 2) Blur; 3) Spatial distortions; 4) Noise; 5) Color distortions; 6) Compression; 7) Sharpness \& contrast.
 Each distortion has $L \!=\!
 5$ levels of intensity.
 See the supplementary material for more details on the specific degradation types. \cref{fig:example_degraded_crops} shows some examples of degraded images for varying degrees of intensity.

 We start from the 140K pristine images of the KADIS-700k dataset \cite{kadid10k}.
 For each image, we extract a pair of random overlapping crops.
 Then, we randomly sample $D\!=\!1$ distortion groups and a degradation within each group.
 We apply the $D$ distortions to both crops using $L\!=\!5$ distinct levels of intensity, resulting in $L$ pairs of equally degraded crops, one for each level.
 Contrary to RankIQA \cite{liu2017rankiqa}, we obtain two images for each degree of distortion, as depicted in the leftmost part of \cref{fig:method}.
 Given two such pairs of crops, we can infer which has a higher quality based on the corresponding level of degradation.
 We leverage this information to train our model with a ranking loss.